kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/83-build-it-portfolio.md

-# Buildit Portfolio
+# Build-it Portfolio Challenge
-* Clone the expensify app
+1. Clone the expensify app
-* Modify the application router
+2. Modify the application router
-* Use routes for a portfolio website
+3. Convert the routes for your portfolio site

 Header
 HomePorfolioContact